X

 Step 4: Sent to your Memphis Email in your Final Semester

-This step like all Steps are required.
+This step is required.
 Step 4 will be sent to approved students in their final semester.
 It is required by all students regardless of attendance.
 Failure to complete Step 4 will result in your graduation application being cancelled.
-Please mark calendars and be on the look out for Step 4 in your final semester.
+Please mark calendars and be on the lookout for Step 4 in your final semester.

 • August graduates will be asked to submit Step 4 in June/July.